-Centenary College Staff Members Present at the PA/NJ College Reading and Learning Association (CRLA) Conference
+Centenary University Staff Members Present at the PA/NJ College Reading and Learning Association (CRLA) Conference

 The presentation invited attendee to look at George Washington’s Rules for Civility as well as more recent campus civility projects with goal of discussing ways to create a climate of care and kindness in our interactions on our campuses and beyond.